graphql-crystal/graphql/README.md

 * Under active development
 * Newer, possibly less stable
 * Automatically derives schema from code, preventing bugs and saving time
-* No support for interfaces or subscriptions
+* No support for interfaces or subscriptions at the moment
 * Should peform faster since the run time code paths are shorter (TBD)
 * But the use of macros may negatively impact compile times